 We started the day with a small (but very expensive) breakfast at a New Zealand restaurant.
 I always am surprised by how expensive food is in the US and had to get used to the prices again.

 Then we went back to Mission Beach and also visited Belmont Park, which is right there on the promenade.

 However, we did not stay there for too long.
-Before sunset, we wanted to take pictures of the pier in Pacific Beach.
+Before sunset, we wanted to take pictures of the pier on Pacific Beach.
 Said, and done.

-A tip to always heed: Never return your back on the ocean!
+A tip to always heed: Never return your back to the ocean!